MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ## Example Kusto queries

+> [!TIP] If your create your bot using tools such as [Power Virtual Agents](https://docs.microsoft.com/en-us/power-virtual-agents/fundamentals-what-is-power-virtual-agents) or [Composer](https://docs.microsoft.com/en-us/composer/), you will want to use the Adaptive Dialog version of each query when available.

 > [!NOTE]
 > It is recommended to pivot on different dimensions such as period, channel, and locale for all queries in this article.